Dokt-R/ai-dungeon-master/docs/architecture/high-level-architecture.md

 ### High Level Project Diagram

-This diagram illustrates the main components of the system and their interactions.
+This diagram illustrates the main components of the system and their interactions, including the new SRD (D&D 5.1 System Reference Document) infrastructure.

 ```mermaid
 graph TD